-Attached at Appendix 'A' is the external auditor's annual audit findings report for the Lancashire County Pension Fund for the 2017/18 audit.
-The report has been produced in accordance with the statutory National Audit Office (NAO) Code of Audit Practice for Local Government bodies.
+Attached at Appendix 'A' is the external auditor's Audit Findings Report for Lancashire County Council for 2017/18.
+The report has been produced in accordance with the National Audit Office statutory Code of Audit Practice for Local Government bodies.